frconor-ebook/meditations/_posts/2025-03-17-the-grandmother.md

 Love is not blind, we\'re told.
 It\'s bound, and the more bound, the less blind.
 Our Father has told us how people respond to affection.
 Our Father had a horror that we might live like strangers.

-*Frater qui adiuvatur a fratre quasi civitas firma..* A sister who is helped by a sister, or a brother who is helped by a brother, is like a strong-walled fortress.
+*Frater qui adiuvatur a fratre quasi civitas firma.* A sister who is helped by a sister, or a brother who is helped by a brother, is like a strong-walled fortress.

 Our Father formed us so that that grandmotherly affection might be there in the heart of each one of us to understand, to go out of our way, to have an extreme refinement in our dealings, in our conversations, in our familiarity, in our ways of doing things, in our ways of speaking, in details of human manners.